West Nias Regency

 West Nias Regency is a regency in North Sumatra province of Indonesia.
 The regency seat is located in the Lahomi district.
 It covers the western portion of Nias Island.
-The regency covers an area of 520.34 km^{2}, and had a population of 81,807 at the 2010 census and 89,994 at the 2020 census; the official estimate as at mid 2024 was 97,251 (comprising 48.7% males and 51.3% females).
+The regency covers an area of 520.34 km^{2}, and had a population of 81,807 at the 2010 census and 89,994 at the 2020 census; the official estimate as of mid-2024 was 97,251 (comprising 48.7% males and 51.3% females).
 This regency was created on 29 October 2008 (together with neighbouring North Nias Regency) by Law Number 46 of 2008 from districts which had previously been part of Nias Regency.

 History

 The regency was created from western districts of then-larger Nias Regency in 2008 based on Law Number 46 of 2008.
 The region itself contained several megalithic sites, concentrated in Mandrehe district.
 Within the region, there are many megalithic sites, which some have been declared a cultural heritage.
 The megalithic sites are dated between 500 and 2,500 years old.